 "13-1-403.
-Election deadlines for candidate filing, write-in candidacy, and withdrawal -- election cancellation -election by acclamation.
+Election deadlines for candidate filing, write-in candidacy, and withdrawal -- election cancellation -- election by acclamation.
 (1) Consistent with the candidate filing deadline in 13-10-201(7) for primary elections and except as provided in subsection (2) for a write-in candidate, the candidate filing deadline for election to a local government office is no sooner than 145 days and no later than 85 days before the election.

-- (2) Consistent with the deadline for write-in candidates under 13-10-211 for primary elections, a declaration of intent to be a write-in candidate must be filed with the election administrator by 5 p.m. on the 10th day before the earliest date on which the ballot must be available for absentee or mail ballot voting under 13-1-404, as applicable. - (3) Consistent with the withdrawal deadline in 13-10-325 for primary elections, a candidate may not withdraw after the candidate filing deadline provided in subsection (1).

-- (4) Except as provided in subsection (5)(b) and unless otherwise specifically provided by law, if the number of candidates filing for election is equal to or less than the number of positions to be filled, the election administrator shall notify the governing body in writing that the election is not necessary and the governing body may by resolution cancel the election. - (5) (a) If an election has been canceled and there is only one candidate for a position, the governing body shall declare the candidate elected to the position by acclamation. - (b) If an election has been canceled and there are no regular or declared write-in candidates for a position, the governing body shall fill the position by appointment.
+- (2) Consistent with the deadline for write-in candidates under 13-10-211 for primary elections, a declaration of intent to be a write-in candidate must be filed with the election administrator by 5 p.m. on the 10th day before the earliest date on which the ballot must be available for absentee or mail ballot voting under 13-1-404, as applicable. - (3) Consistent with the withdrawal deadline in 13-10-325 for primary elections, a candidate may not withdraw after the candidate filing deadline provided in subsection (1). - (4) Except as provided in subsection (5)(b) and unless otherwise specifically provided by law, if the number of candidates filing for election is equal to or less than the number of positions to be filled, the election administrator shall notify the governing body in writing that the election is not necessary and the governing body may by resolution cancel the election. - (5) (a) If an election has been canceled and there is only one candidate for a position, the governing body shall declare the candidate elected to the position by acclamation. - (b) If an election has been canceled and there are no regular or declared write-in candidates for a position, the governing body shall fill the position by appointment.
 The term of an appointed member must be the same as if the member were elected."

-{Internal References to 13-1-403: 7-3-176 7-3-176 7-3-1208 }
+{Internal References to 13-1-403:

+x7-3-176 x7-3-176 x7-3-1208

-"13-1-404.
+- "13-1-404.
 Deadline for absentee ballots and mail ballots.

-- (1) Pursuant to 13-13-205, ballots for a local government polling place election must be: - (a) available for absentee voting in person at least 30 days before election day; and - (b) mailed to absentee voters at least 25 days prior to $\frac{1}{2}$ - (2) Pursuant to 13-19-207, ballots must be mailed no sooner than the 20th day and no later than the 15th day before election day for an election conducted by mail."
+(1) Pursuant to 13-13-205, ballots for a local government polling place election must be: - $\underline{\text{(a)}}$ available for absentee voting $\underline{\text{in person at least 30 days}}$ before election day; and - (2) Pursuant to 13-19-207, ballots for a local government election conducted by mail must be mailed no sooner than the 20th day and no later than the 15th day before election day-for an election conducted by mail."